 Insert your voltage divider on the positive wire, if you are using one.

-2.Tap the wires coming from your mic jack cable into your existing knock sensor cables using the positap or whatever method you chose.
+2.Tap the other end of the mic cable into your existing knock sensor cables (or fit a dedicated knock sensor) using the positap or whatever method you chose.

 4.Find the knock frequency of your engine, using a knock frequency calculator

-5.Plug the jack on your knock sensor cable into the mic input on your laptop
+5.Plug knock sensor cable you made above into the mic input on your laptop

 6.Open APO Equaliser and customise the equalizer so it enhances the knock frequency +/- 400hz and reduces all other frequencies.